iann0036/tf-cfn-provider/docs/providers/telefonicaopencloud/CsbsBackupPolicyV1.md

 ## Properties

+`Name` - (Required) Specifies the name of backup policy.
+The value consists of 1 to 255 characters and can contain only letters, digits, underscores (_), and hyphens (-).

+`Description` - (Optional) Backup policy description.
+The value consists of 0 to 255 characters and must not contain a greater-than sign (>) or less-than sign (<).

 `ProviderId` - (Required) Specifies backup provider ID.
 Default value is **fc4d5750-22e7-4798-8a46-f48f62c4c1da**.

 `Common` - (Optional) General backup policy parameters, which are blank by default.

 ### ScheduledOperation Properties

+`Name` - (Optional) Specifies Scheduling period name.The value consists of 1 to 255 characters and can contain only letters, digits, underscores (_), and hyphens (-).

 `Description` - (Optional) Specifies Scheduling period description.The value consists of 0 to 255 characters and must not contain a greater-than sign (>) or less-than sign (<).